 In addition to the penalty provisions, interest at statutory rates generally applies to underpayments of tax and is asserted automatically.
 Interest is not subject to abatement, except in very limited circumstances.

-Managing Director, PwC's Customs and International Trade Practice Co-Leader, New York, PwC US
+Managing Director, PwC's Customs and International Trade Practice Co-Leader, PwC US